 Children of all ages have enjoyed painting rocks for many generations.
 Painting rocks is fun because they can be made into just about anything!
 To start this project, have the child take a walk around the back yard or the neighborhood to gather some interesting looking rocks.

 Then, provide some paint and paint brushes so that the child can decorate the rock(s) as they want.
 Glue may be necessary if a rock sculpture is being created.
 For children who want to transform their rock into a “pet” rock, other items may be glued on – such as pieces of yarn for hair and/or another material to create eyes and a face.

 Recycled Arts and Crafts

-If a new project is desired, and you’re looking for an inexpensive idea, a “recycled” arts and crafts project can be the prefect project.
+If a new project is desired, and you’re looking for an inexpensive idea, a “recycled” arts, and crafts project can be the perfect project.
 A good idea for recycled projects is to keep a bin handy all year long.

 Items such as beads, glue, markers and/or paint will help the child to create a sculpture, a tower, a house for a doll, a cave, or anything else that comes to mind!

 Arts and crafts ideas for children are important especially when it’s a cold or rainy day, and it’s impossible to go outside.
 On days such as these, it’s essential that the arts and crafts materials are at hand so that children can be kept entertained.